SatelliteQE/nailgun/docs/index.rst

 library, and integration with other languages such as Java or Ruby is not currently a consideration.
 Although NailGun is developed with a broad audience in mind, it targets `Robottelo`_ first and foremost.

+NailGun was originally conceived as a set of helper routines internal to `Robottelo`_.
+It is in the process of being extracted out from that code base and turned in to an independently useful library.

+..
+WARNING:: Until version 1.0 is released, functionality will be incomplete,
+    and breaking changes may be introduced.
+Users are advised to read the release notes closely.

 Resources
 ---------